An open API service indexing awesome lists of open source software.

 ## So, Without Ado Being Any Furthered ...

-Start by [looking at the demo](https://re-com.day8.com.au).
+Start by [looking at the demo](https://re-com.day8.com.au), it:

 ## Navigating The Source

-which will take you to the associated source code.
+that will take you to the associated source code.
 That's a convenient way to navigate to either

 the components themselves or the demo code.

-two sub-directories:
+two subdirectories:

 ## Useful Commands